You are viewing a story from harrypotterfanfiction.com

 “But I don’t care about all that,” George insisted.

 Hermione scoffed.
 “I care!”
 George flinched as she raised her voice.
 “You’ve been sleeping on that stupid couch for almost two weeks!
-It’s insane!
+It’s ridiculous!
 I’m not going to stay here and make you do that--”

 “Fine!
 I’ll stop sleeping on the couch then!”
 He threw up his hands.
 “I’ll sleep in Fred’s room!”
 He stared at her, breathing heavily.